Five Emails That Will Grow Your WooCommerce Revenue

 We recommend only sending two or three emails in a win-back sequence.
 Any more than that, and you could risk them becoming completely turned off to your business, or worse, reporting your emails as spam.
 So if your two or three emails don’t win them back, it’s probably time to purge them from your email list.

-3. Order confirmation emails
+3. Order Confirmation Emails

 When you’re creating your order confirmation emails, first and foremost, you need to send the customer all of the key info about their purchase.
 Legally, under the U.S. CAN-SPAM Act, these and other transactional emails must have a “primary purpose [that] is transactional.”